 Can I Recover My Attorney’s Fees in a California Lawsuit?

-One of the most common questions that clients ask Buffington Law Firm’s business litigation attorneys is whether they can recover their attorney fees if they prevail in their litigation.
+One of the most common questions that clients ask our business litigation attorneys at Buffington Law Firm is whether they can recover their attorney fees if they prevail in their litigation.
 This is understandably an important issue in business litigation disputes.

 California, like most states, generally follows what has sometimes been called the “American Rule” where both winner and loser bear their own attorney’s fees, i.e. the loser is not liable to pay the winner’s fees.
 (In many other countries, they follow what is often called the “British Rule” where the winner can recover his or her attorney fees from the loser.)
 California Code of Civil Procedure Section 1021 provides that except as provided by statute, the payment of attorney’s fees is left to the agreement by the parties.
 California Civil Code Section 1717 clarifies this by providing that in an action on a contract, if the contract provides that the prevailing party can recover his or her attorney fees from the loser, that such clause is enforceable.
 Put simply, if a contract does not provide that the winner can recover attorney’s fees from the loser, then the “American Rule” applies and each side bears its own attorney’s fees.
 However, if there is an attorney’s fee provision that does provide that the prevailing party in a dispute deriving from the contract can recover from the loser, then this clause is enforceable.